AlibabaCloudDocs/cms/intl.en-US/Alarm service/Alert contacts/Create an alert contact or alert group.md

 ## Create an alert contact

-An alert contact can be added to multiple alert groups.
+Each alert contact can be added to multiple alert groups.
 In alert rule configurations, alert notification recipients are alert groups, not alert contacts.

-1. Log on to the [Cloud Monitor console](https://cms-intl.console.aliyun.com).
+1. Log on to the[Cloud Monitor console](https://cms-intl.console.aliyun.com).

 2. In the left-side navigation pane, choose **Alerts** \> **Alert Contacts**.

 3. On the Alert Contacts tab of the Alert Contacts page, click **Create Alert Contact**.

-4. In the Set Alert Contact pane, set the Name, Email ID, and DingTalk Robot parameters.
+4. In the Set Alert Contact panel,set the name, email, and DingTalk chatbot of the alert contact.

 5. Click **OK**.